Andrew Oddy

-William Andrew Oddy, OBE, FSA (born 6 January 1942) is a former Keeper of Conservation at the British Museum, notable for his publications on artefact conservation and numismatics, and for the development of the Oddy test.
+William Andrew Oddy, OBE, FSA (born 6 January 1942) is a British conservator who was Keeper of Conservation at the British Museum.
+He is notable for his publications on artefact conservation and numismatics, and for the development of the Oddy test.
 In 1996 he was awarded the Forbes Prize "for outstanding work in the field of conservation" by the International Institute for Conservation, and gave the attendant Forbes Lecture that year in Copenhagen.
 He retired in 2002 and was appointed as an Officer of the Order of the British Empire the same year.

 Early life

 William Andrew Oddy was born on 6 January 1942 in Bradford and spent his childhood in the nearby township of Baildon.
 He was the first son of William Tingle Oddy, then serving in the Auxiliary Fire Service for the duration of World War II, and Hilda Florence Oddy (née Dalby).
 He attended Sandal Primary School in Baildon and Bradford Grammar School.
 It was during these years that he developed an interest in archaeology after having visited the excavations at Meare Lake Village in Somerset that were being directed by Harold St George Gray.
 When in the sixth form he went with parties from Bradford Grammar School on several occasions to excavate in York under the direction of George Willmot of the Yorkshire Museum.
 He also took an interest in stonemason's marks on mediaeval buildings and this led to his first publications, which were in the Archaeology Group Bulletin published by Bradford City Art Gallery and Museums.

 In the summer of 1960, Oddy participated in the King Hussein Youth Camp in Jordan.
 Two weeks were spent visiting religious and archaeological sites.